CoffeeCodeAndCreatine/developer_set_up/README.md

 npm install react --save
 ```

 ### Step 9: Git Hub
-Most likely if you are writing code you are using some version of source control.
+Most likely, if you are writing code you are using some version of source control.
 If you are using git, you are going to need to add an ssh key to git.
 In order to generate one on your local machine, run the following two commands
 ```bash
 ssh-keygen -t ed25519 -C "YOUR EMAIL"